 Pregnancy and contraception

 This treatment might harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you're having treatment and for 6 months afterwards.
+It is important not to become pregnant or father a child while you're having treatment and for 6 to 7 months afterwards.
 Talk to your doctor or nurse about effective contraception before starting treatment.

 Don’t breastfeed during this treatment and for 2 weeks after your final treatment.
 This is because the drug may come through into your breast milk.